-The summer spill rate at Rocky Reach for subyearling Chinook will be 9 percent of day average river flow, and will commence in early June upon arrival of subyearling Chinook smolts in the Rocky JFBS samples.
-Juvenile run-timing information at Rocky Reach will be used to determine subyearling Chinook passage percentiles and spill duration to cover 95
+Rocky Reach Dam will spill 9 percent of the estimated day average river flow for the subyearling Chinook outmigration.
+Spill will commence in late May to early June upon arrival of subyearling Chinook smolts in the Rocky Reach bypass samples.
+Juvenile run-timing information at Rocky Reach will be used to estimate subyearling Chinook passage percentiles (from the University of Washington's Program RealTime run forecaster) and guide spill operations to cover 95 percent of the summer outmigration.
+Actual subyearling counts in combination with juvenile passage estimates from the University of Washington's Program RealTime run forecaster will determine spill start and stop dates for the summer spill program.